 We protect those who speak up As long as your concerns are genuine and you're acting on the information you have available to you, you're doing the right thing by speaking up.
 We wholeheartedly support people who raise concerns, and there is never any question of there being reprisals against you or the possibility of you losing your job.

-The DB Group speak up facilities are also available to Arriva employees if you'd prefer to speak to someone can be found at www.deutschebahn. com/en/group/compliance/ whistleblowing/
+The DB Group speak up facilities are also available to Arriva employees if you'd prefer to speak to someone outside of Arriva, the details of which can be found at www.deutschebahn. com/en/group/compliance/ whistleblowing-1212468